adam831024/smart-park-server/README.md

 # smart-park-server
-the project when I under training\n
+the project when I under training

 In this 7 people team, I create the server and database.